hborla/swift-evolution/proposals/NNNN-parameter-packs.md

   This is called a _concrete same-element requirement_.

-  A valid substitution for the above would replace `S` with `{Array<Int>, Set<Int>}`, and `T` with `Int`.
+  A valid substitution for the above might replace `S` with `{Array<Int>, Set<Int>}`, and `T` with `Int`.

-3. A same-type requirement where one side is a pack type parameter and the other type is a non-pack type parameter is interpreted as constraining each element of the replacement pack type to the type parameter:
+3. A same-type requirement where one side is a type parameter pack and the other type is a scalar type parameter is interpreted as constraining each element of the replacement type pack to the type parameter:

   ```swift
   func variadic<S...: Sequence, T...>(_: S...) where S.Element == T {}